Well-nourished children are healthier and able to think, work, play and learn better.

-Packed lunches are nutritious and filling and ‘Match Tea’ is a popular refuelling opportunity, giving a chance for children, staff and parents to discuss the team’s performance and to socialise with the opposition.
+Packed lunches for school trips are nutritious and filling and ‘Match Tea’ is a popular refuelling opportunity, giving a chance for children, staff and parents to discuss the team’s performance and to socialise with the opposition.

 By teaching children about food, where it comes from, how to cook it and how it affects their bodies, the resources and recipes equip children with the knowledge and confidence to cook from scratch, as well as forming positive eating habits that will last a lifetime.— Jamie Oliver